padmajapalaparthi/Digital-Forensics-Lab-Record/EXP 2.TestDisk.md

-#  Digital Forensics Lab – Experiment 2
-**Recover Deleted or Damaged Files from a Storage Device using TestDisk**
+#  Ex.NO-2: Recover Deleted or Damaged Files from a Storage Device using TestDisk

 ##  Aim
 To use **TestDisk** step by step to recover a missing partition and repair a corrupted one.
+## Procedure:
 ### 1. Log Creation & Disk Detection
 When TestDisk starts, it creates a log file.
 All connected hard drives are detected and listed with their correct size.